redsofa/unsupervised-online-regression/README.md

-# Setup Conda Environment for Development Purposes
+# To Setup a Conda Environment for Development Purposes
 * See the [./docs/conda.md](./docs/conda.md) file.

 # Building the Package(s)
 * See the [./docs/build.md](./docs/build.md) file.